benjaminrose/data-analysis-book/book/unit3/linear_regression.md

 ## Ordinary Least Squares (OLS)

-Two forms: if null hypothesis is m=1 or m=0
+- multiple independent parameters.

 https://www.statsmodels.org/stable/examples/notebooks/generated/ols.html

+- assumes null hypothesis of m=0
 - looks at delta-y.
 NOT perpendicular to slope.
     - See example on p.137 (figure 6.2) of Wall

 ## Orthogonal Distance Regression (ODR)

+What if null hypothesis is m=1?

 ![Description of different distances used in OLS (y-axis), and ODR (perpendicular to slope) ](https://media.geeksforgeeks.org/wp-content/uploads/20211219223720/19121.png)